 At the risk of being reductive, well-functioning teams just get smart stuff done.
 Why is communication important in leadership you might ask?
-To get to a point where you’re doing smart stuff, you need to communicate about what that stuff is and how you’re going to do it and you avoid the stress of second-guessing each other.
+To get to a point where you’re doing smart stuff, you need to communicate about what that stuff is.
+Add to that how you’re going to do it and you avoid the stress of second-guessing each other.

-You start with trust.
 If people don’t begin there, everything that’s said is shrouded.
-After you’ve found trust, you can share perspectives openly, knowing that everyone’s being honest and forthright about the best paths forward.
-Then, you can have real debate with positive disagreements, make concrete commitments, and execute.
+After you’ve found trust, you can share perspectives openly, knowing that everyone’s being honest and forthright about the best path forward.
+Then, you can have real debates with positive disagreements, make concrete commitments, and execute.
 What you’ll notice is that if communication breaks down at any step in that process, the outcome suffers.

-In the past seven years here at Lingo Live, we’re proud of the work we’ve done fostering the sort of professional, authentic communication that gets things done.
+In the past ten years here at Lingo Live, we’re proud of the work we’ve done fostering the sort of professional, authentic communication that gets things done.
 Moreover, the stronger your handle on the leadership skill of communication, the more likely your teams will feel psychologically safe and fulfilled.
-Tyler, Lingo Live’s CEO, talked about this in the first five minutes of the video and you can take a look at our page to learn a little bit more about it.
+Tyler, Lingo Live’s CEO, talked about this in the first five minutes of the video and you can take a look here to learn a little bit more about it.

 Our panelists talked a lot about how you build consensus on teams.
-After all, every team’s more successful when they’re driving at a common goal they agree on and are inspired by.
+After all, teams are more successful when they’re driving towards a common goal they agree on and are inspired by.
 That’s when the leadership skill of communication can make or break a vision.

 The tricky part is what happens when a team just can’t find that consensus.
 How do you solve that?
 You can’t just sit there waiting for it, hoping that the holdouts agree to a course of action they aren’t that enthused about.
 And it’s so easy to become incredibly stagnant in the early stages of a project when you’re waiting for that buy-in.
-Suddenly, a couple weeks have gone by and the team simply hasn’t accomplished anything.
+Suddenly, a couple of weeks have gone by and the team simply hasn’t accomplished anything.
 So how do you fix this and leverage the importance of communication in leadership?

 For starters, this is where managers and team leaders need to lead and exercise their leadership communication skills.
 Someone has to make the decision and, frankly, that’s their job.
-Trying to arrive at that consensus is an important part of the puzzle, certainly–it helps build trust and having more perspectives and data does lead to smarter decisions–but if a team is floundering, it’s time for the leader of that team to do what they think is best and bring into action the skills they learned in their communication coaching.
+Trying to arrive at that consensus is an important part of the puzzle and it certainly helps build trust.
+Moreover, having more perspectives and data does lead to smarter decisions.
+Nevertheless, if a team is floundering, it’s time for the leader of that team to do what they think is best and bring into action the skills they learned in their communication coaching.
 It sounds simple, but you really can be paralyzed trying to find something everyone agrees on.

-Another smart tip we heard in our panel was figuring out exactly who does this decision matter most to?
+Another smart tip we heard in our panel was figuring out exactly who does this decision to drive consensus matters most.
 This really resonated with us because passion plays an important role in the leadership skill of communication.
 Sometimes, a project might be something that’s really important to someone who isn’t deputized to make team-wide decisions.
 But they just care more than the rest of the team does.
 It could be something they created during a hackathon, for example, and something they will work exceptionally hard trying to make happen.
 Listen more to the people who care the most.
 Don’t be afraid to trust them as they’ll naturally drive consensus

 Decision making is like a muscle: the more you do it, the stronger it gets

 Not every decision you make or every decision your team makes is going to be the right one.
 In fact, the more you appreciate that it’s not about the decision but about what you do with the consequences, the easier it is to move forwards.
-Most companies know this and most of them are comfortable with the idea that failures happen and are a necessary part of learning and growth.
-The key is to actually force yourself to both make decisions and to evaluate them.
+Most companies know this and are comfortable with the idea that failures happen and are a necessary part of learning and growth.
+The key is to actually force yourself to both make decisions and evaluate them.